rogupt305/RC-high-wing-trainer/README.md

-# STEP 1: Parts Selection, Electronics, Everything Necessary to Make a Plane Fly
+# STEP 1: Parts Selection, Electronics, Accessories, Everything Necessary to Make a Plane Fly

 Before designing and assembling the airframe, I began by selecting the key electronic components required to make an RC airplane functional and controllable.
 Since this was my first RC build, I chose to source the main electronics from Flite Test - a well-known and beginner-friendly site that offers high-quality, affordable parts designed for DIY foamboard aircraft.
 While the components are described individually, it's crucial to note that some parts are grouped with others to form a kit, which can be found on the Flite Test website.
 At the end of this step, there is a table which shows the exact costs, links, and parts that I purchased.
 Here is a detailed breakdown of the components, accessories, and parts I selected, and what each one does:

+## ELECTRONICS

 ### Battery - LiPo (Lithium Polymer) or LiFePO₄ (Lithium Iron Phosphate)
 PURPOSE: Powers the entire plane - the motor, reciever, and servos.